dyfer08/UnityToFxhashTemplate/README.md

 - **Disable screenshots**

-If you don't want to use this feature, you can comment out the following line in the index.html file to get better performances.
+If you don't want to use this feature, you can remove and the function and comment out the following line in the index.html file to get better performances.
 ```javascript
 config['webglContextAttributes'] = {"preserveDrawingBuffer": true};
 ```